-The Code of Conduct can be a "compliance" tool, or an enabler of company culture.
-It sets the expectations of employee behaviour.
+The Code of Conduct can be a "compliance" tool, and even an enabler of company culture.
+It sets the expectations of employee behaviours.

 The Code of Conduct is a divisive topic.
 Some clients see it as a “tick-the-box” that is meaningless in practice, while others see it as a critical management tool.
 In either case, it’s an important control practice often stipulated as a requirement in contracts with enterprise customers and expected in every SOC 2 report.

 What’s the purpose of a code of conduct?

 Why should you document one?